ferrabled/ferrabled/README.md

 ### Hi there, I'm Fernando Rabasco 👋

+- 👨‍🚀  I'm a Software Engineer
-- 🌱 I’m currently studying Cybersecurity
+- 🌱 I’m currently studying a Cybersecurity Master
-- 🔭 I’m currently working on XTICKER
+- 🔭 I’m currently working on many projects
 - 💬 Ask me about any concern!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ferrabled/)